carolineweiss/01_Variables_and_Datatypes/08_Classes_and_Encapsulation/tutorial/README.md

 Test your getters and setters by creating an instance of `Book`, setting values for `title`, `author`, and `price`, and then getting and displaying the values.

-Open `Bookstore.java`, if not already open, and enter the following code below the "Step Three" comment line as shown.
+Open `Bookstore.java`, if not already open, and enter the following code under the "Step Three" comment line as shown.

 ```java
 // Step Three: Test the getters and setters